 - Lower energy consumption: since the adhesive application does not require as high a temperature as regular hot melts, the energy consumption can be significantly reduced.
 This results in greater sustainability and contributes to reducing carbon footprint.

-The cool melt adhesives additionally have other benefits which are dependent on the formula of a specific system.
+The low temperature adhesive systems additionally have other benefits which are dependent on the formula of a specific glue system.
 Such benefits common for low temperature hot melt glues include:

 - Excellent adhesion